Mitochondria: O_{2} and NADH: energy-releasing reactions

 While the reactions are controlled by an electron transport chain, free electrons are not amongst the reactants or products in the three reactions shown and therefore do not affect the free energy released, which is used to pump protons (H^{+}) into the intermembrane space.
 This process is efficient, but a small percentage of electrons may prematurely reduce oxygen, forming reactive oxygen species such as superoxide.
 This can cause oxidative stress in the mitochondria and may contribute to the decline in mitochondrial function associated with aging.

 As the proton concentration increases in the intermembrane space, a strong electrochemical gradient is established across the inner membrane.
 The protons can return to the matrix through the ATP synthase complex, and their potential energy is used to synthesize ATP from ADP and inorganic phosphate (P_{i}).
 This process is called chemiosmosis, and was first described by Peter Mitchell, who was awarded the 1978 Nobel Prize in Chemistry for his work.
 Later, part of the 1997 Nobel Prize in Chemistry was awarded to Paul D. Boyer and John E. Walker for their clarification of the working mechanism of ATP synthase.

 Heat production

 Under certain conditions, protons can re-enter the mitochondrial matrix without contributing to ATP synthesis.
 This process is known as proton leak or mitochondrial uncoupling and is due to the facilitated diffusion of protons into the matrix.
 The process results in the unharnessed potential energy of the proton electrochemical gradient being released as heat.
 The process is mediated by a proton channel called thermogenin, or UCP1.
 Thermogenin is primarily found in brown adipose tissue, or brown fat, and is responsible for non-shivering thermogenesis.
 Brown adipose tissue is found in mammals, and is at its highest levels in early life and in hibernating animals.
 In humans, brown adipose tissue is present at birth and decreases with age.

+Due to heat production, some studies suggested that mitochondria run at a higher temperature.
+The internal temperature in mitochondria was previously estimated to be 10C higher than the cytoplasm.
+However, the theory of this remains controversial and disputed as an issue with the sensor, and that temperatures this high would cause damage to mitochondrial components.